Fusion Drive vs SSD Storage: What No One Tells You Fusion vs SSD Storage

 Ultrabooks and other high-end laptops frequently have Flash Hard Drives, also known as Flash Drives or Flash Storage.

 These can be found on MacBook Pro, MacBook Air, and other MacBook models, to name a few.
-Before you go any further, keep in mind that you can’t actually compare SSDs and Flash Drives.
+Before you go any further, keep in mind that you can’t compare SSDs and Flash Drives.

 SSDs, in fact, now use the Flash Storage interface for improved performance and speed.
 So, if you hear that an iMac has Flash Storage, you should listen to it as if it were an iMac with SSD Storage.